MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Opmaak

-Elf cijfers zonder spaties en scheidingstekens
+11 cijfers zonder spaties en scheidingstekens

 ### <a name="pattern"></a>Patroon

-- 6 cijfers als geboortedatum YYMMDD
+- Zes cijfers als geboortedatum YYMMDD
-- 4 cijfers
+- Vier cijfers
 - een vinkje

 ### <a name="checksum"></a>Checksum